skilled-reflection/skilled-reflection.github.io/c00-preface.md

 but as things happen at later times, it gives you a comparison point.
 When you finish the book, when you started acting differently, when you started feeling better, etc.

-The numbering system is explained more in "Reader."
-(ROLE-READER)

 ### logistics